AmiBlitz/AmiBlitz3/README.md

 What we have got here is the complete package of AmiBlitz3 - a BASIC-compiler for 68k-amiga.

 ## Requirements are:
+- 35megs of harddisc space
+- 10megs of RAM to do things, _16megs of RAM to do serious development_
 - Kickstart 2.04
 - 68020 (not tested below)
-- 10megs of RAM to do things, _16megs of RAM to do serious development_
 - FPU ... but only when building FPU-optimized executables :-)

 ## Installation: